Heat Help

 How you can help

-The ongoing heat wave can be life-threatening for folks living outside.
+The summer heat can be life-threatening for folks living outside.
 By equipping ourselves with knowledge, resources, and direct care, Austinites can help provide relief to our neighbors who need it most.

 If you’re experiencing homelessness and want to apply for housing or find other resources, visit our Get Help page.